Skip to main content

 note

 Currently only rpc service is implemented, but a global enable flag is maintained for possible other future BLE functionality implementation.
 If either of the enable flags is set to false the device is not advertised.
-Changing the configuration requires restart.
+Prior to 1.6.0-beta1 changing configuration requires restart.
+Since restart is not required, see also note above.

 Status